Rajpratik71/Mininet-wiki/FAQ.md

 By default `ssh -X` times out after a while - you may prefer `ssh -Y` for that reason, although it is less secure.

+There is **a wealth of information on the internet** explaining how to set up X11 forwarding correctly on any platform.
+This is easily found using Google or the search engine of your choice.

 As an alternative to X11, you could also use VNC, but that is probably about as complicated as X11 and is left as an exercise to the reader.

 **If this seems too complicated, you can simply run X11 in the VM console window as described below!**